-Designing a Playground for Toddlers
+Designing Playground Equipment for Toddlers

 A playground for toddlers ages 5 and under is different from building a playground for older kids.
 Children at this age are still exploring the world around them actively and have not developed the strength and motor skills of older kids, so a toddler playground needs to have equipment safe for this age group.

 When designing a playground for toddlers, keep these design elements in mind:

 Early childhood playground equipment should be designed for children under age 5.
 It should engage their senses while also being inviting and safe.
 It should not rely on children climbing high or taking part in activities that are too complex or difficult for them.
 Preschool outdoor play equipment with animal themes, bright colors, nature themes and fun sounds can delight kids while also helping them learn.